Cytomel is the most powerful thyroid medication which means that it can also have some powerful side effects.

-Well, that is true for the most part but it's important to remember that not all of your symptoms are necessarily related or caused by thyroid dysfunction.
+Well, that is true for the most part but it’s important to remember that not all of your symptoms are necessarily related to or caused by thyroid dysfunction.

-For instance, your fatigue may be caused by a combination of hypothyroidism plus adrenal related issues plus nutrient deficiencies.
+For instance, your fatigue may be caused by a combination of hypothyroidism plus adrenal-related issues plus nutrient deficiencies.

 In this case, it doesn’t make sense to titrate up your Cytomel until your fatigue disappears because you won’t be addressing the underlying cause.

 While it is helpful to monitor your symptoms as you increase your dose, don’t rely completely on your symptoms alone as this may lead to overdosing (12).

 Remember that Cytomel can be used in combination with other medications for a more powerful medication combo.

 I will frequently use Cytomel in combination with NDT.